'Farewell to pantomime villain Brown'

 A year later he was deemed to be a busted flush after Rangers ran over the top of him in the Scottish Cup semi-final.

 Even Brown, himself, thought the end was nigh at that point.
-He'd become a frustrated figure under the coaching of Ronny Deila and said that had it not been for Rodgers coming to the club he'd have retired that summer, before the quadruple treble even existed as a concept in Celtic's subconsciousness, not to mind in reality.
+He'd become a frustrated figure under the coaching of Ronny Deila and said that had it not been for Rodgers coming to the club he'd have retired that summer, before the quadruple treble even existed as a concept in Celtic's subconsciousness, never mind in reality.

 'Brown counted rivals in and counted them out again'